Anti-American sentiment in China: Obama administration

-Although the election of US President Barack Obama in 2008 created positive reactions in China and a temporary increase in favorable views of the U.S., it also signified a shift in American foreign policy towards the country, as then Secretary of State Hillary Clinton called for a "Pivot to Asia", or rebalancing of U.S., strategic and economic interests in East Asia, specifically freedom of navigation patrols in the South China Sea.
+Although the election of US President Barack Obama was positively received in China in 2008 and a temporary increase in favorable views of the U.S., it also signified a shift in American foreign policy towards the country, as then Secretary of State Hillary Clinton called for a "Pivot to Asia", or rebalancing of U.S., strategic and economic interests in East Asia, specifically freedom of navigation patrols in the South China Sea.
 This move was widely seen as attempts to counter Chinese interests in the region, and in response, the Chinese military began their own buildup in the region, such as the creation of its own Air Defense Identification Zone.
 Recently, in 2009, Luo Ping, a director-general at the China Banking Regulatory Commission, criticized America's laissez-faire capitalism and said that he hated America when the United States Treasury would start to print money and depreciate the value of the U.S. dollar, thus cheapening the value of China's purchase of U.S. bonds.
 Furthermore, China's leaders present their country as an alternative to the meddling power of the West.
 In 2013, 53% of the Chinese surveyed had an unfavorable view of the U.S., which slightly improved in 2016 where 44% of those surveyed had an unfavorable view compared to 50% expressing a favorable one.

 A poll of 500,000 Chinese netizens, conducted by Hong Kong's Phoenix Television in 2011 suggested that 60% of those surveyed agreed Osama bin Laden's death was a sad event because "he was an anti-US warrior".
 However, another report by Public Radio International documented more mixed responses on Chinese social media, and noted that most users did not care about his death.

-Chinese hackers have also conducted cyberwarfare against American institutions.
+Chinese hackers have also waged cyberwarfare against American institutions.
 Quartz suggested that certain Hollywood films such as Django Unchained were allowed to slip past China's film censorship, because they depicted a negative view of American society.
 It alleges that the film "depicts one of America's darker periods, when slavery was legal, which Chinese officials like to use to push back against criticism from the United States".